Tossing & Turning

 Sleep apnea is another condition that can cause tossing and turning at night.
 When you have sleep apnea, your breathing becomes interrupted during sleep.
 This can cause you to toss, turn, and wake up frequently throughout the night.

-Insomnia is a condition characterized by the inability to fall asleep or stay asleep.
+Insomnia is a condition characterized by the inability to fall asleep and stay asleep.
 There are many causes for insomnia, including other underlying physical or mental health conditions.
 If you have insomnia, you may find yourself moving around a lot in bed, unable to get to sleep.

 Some chronic pain conditions, such as arthritis and fibromyalgia, can also make it difficult to get comfortable in bed at night.